 While he may refer to Cannavaro’s triumph, if Ramos is to win a Ballon d’Or then it will not be because of his defensive exploits alone.
 It will be because he is one of the best goalscoring defenders of the 21st century.

-With 83 goals to his name and counting, he is set to break the 100-goal mark before he hangs up his boots, a quite remarkable feat for a member of the back line.
+With over 80 goals to his name and counting, he is set to break the 100-goal mark before he hangs up his boots, a quite remarkable feat for a member of the back line.
 The fact that he makes it into the top 15 of Real Madrid’s all-time goalscorers list is already ridiculous, especially considering some of the attacking talent to have passed through this grand club’s doors.

 Read | The damned career of Christoph Metzelder

 It’s not just that he comes up with the occasional goal towards the end of a big win, but that Ramos is time and time again the man scoring when Los Blancos need it most.
 He is a goalscorer for the big occasions.
 Atlético Madrid know this all too well, having seen the centre-back leap through the Lisbon air to head home the equaliser in the 2014 Champions League final, a knockout blow which set Real Madrid up for the victory and for La Décima – their 10th European Cup.
 Two years later. in Milan. it was Ramos who again grabbed Real’s only goal of normal time – even if he did so from an offside position – and it was Ramos who confidently converted the penalty prior to Juanfran’s decisive miss.